freifunk-luebeck/ffhl-wiki/Firmware:wan-batman-switch.md

     case "$1" in
             deconfig)
-                    batctl if add $IF
+                    batctl if add $interface
             ;;
             renew|bound)
-                    batctl if del $IF
+                    batctl if del $interface
             ;;
     esac